Earth Science Field Academy

 As the international home of geology, Scotland is the ideal natural laboratory in which to study geology.
 We offer two courses: Earth Science Summer Camp is designed for non-science majors and Junior science students, while students on our Geology Field Camp in Scotland course are trained to become professional 21st century field geologists.

 Geology Field Camp in Scotland

 Geology Field Camp in Scotland

-The Department of Earth & Environmental Sciences at the University of St Andrews invites you to walk in the footsteps of geological giants and to study in the “birthplace of geology” at one of the oldest universities in the English-speaking world.
+The School of Earth & Environmental Sciences at the University of St Andrews invites you to walk in the footsteps of geological giants and to study in the “birthplace of geology” at one of the oldest universities in the English-speaking world.

 Herbert H Read famously said “…the best geologists are the ones who have seen the most rocks” (Read, 1940); we agree!
 Scotland’s geological diversity is a key factor in our Department’s field training and because our campus is situated in the Midland Valley Terrane, and just one hour from the Highlands, travel time is minimised allowing more time “on the rocks”.

 Why learn to map in Scotland at the University of St Andrews?

 Scotland has more geological diversity per km2 than anywhere else on Earth.
 In this course you will study the world-famous Sites of Specific Scientific Interest that led to the discovery of geological time, modern structural geology and metamorphic zones.
 On completion of this course, you will have mapped and discussed world class geology, become a confident field-ready geologist, met new friends and encountered new cultural experiences along the way.

-The Department of Earth and Environmental Science is recognised internationally as a leader in geological field training, ranks No. 1 in Scotland in Earth Science education (2016 Complete University Guide) and No. 1 in the UK for graduate prospects.
+The School of Earth and Environmental Science is recognised internationally as a leader in geological field training, ranks No. 1 in Scotland in Earth Science education (2016 Complete University Guide) and No. 1 in the UK for graduate prospects.
 Our students appreciate that all teaching staff are experienced, dedicated, friendly and research-active geoscientists.

 What to Expect in Field Camp?